blakesmods/web/apps/web/content/docs/1.21/extendedcrafting/singularities.md

 ## Removing Singularities

 Just delete the singularity's file from `/config/extendedcrafting/singularities`.
-As of version 4.1.0, you can also add `"enabled": false` to the singularity file to disable it.
+You can also add `"enabled": false` to the singularity file to disable it.